SashaCHU-st/Testing_Project/README.md

 +Bug report

-Some tests are failing due to changes, which has been done on web site after project.
+Some tests are might be failing due to changes, which has been done on web site after project implementation.